In this page you will learn about:

 - Citizen of New Zealand

-- Holder of a Temporary Protection Visa
+- The holder of a Temporary Protection Visa

 If you become a permanent resident during the course of your study, you will not be considered as an international student anymore.

 Various conditions can make or break the validity of your student visa.
 It pays to be in the know!

 You are responsible for maintaining the validity of the student visa.
 Breaching corresponding conditions may lead to the cancellation of your visa.
 Here’s an overview to keep you on track:

 In compliance with visa conditions, you must: